 On July 30, Sarıibrahimoğlu, along with former Zaman columnists Ali Bulaç, Şahin Alpay, Mustafa Ünal, Nuriye Ural, Mümtazer Türköne and Ahmet Turan Alkan, were jailed pending trial as per a decision of the Istanbul 4th Criminal Judgeship of Peace.

-On October 12, 2016, she was released after a regular detention review by the 10th Criminal Judgeship of Piece along with Ural.
+On October 12, 2016, she was released after a regular detention review by the 10th Criminal Judgeship of Peace along with Ural.
 Both were let go under judicial control measures.